Transparency of the Regulatory System

 Due to the expense and time required to obtain judgement, lawsuits are generally initiated only as a last resort, signaling the end of a business relationship.
 ROK law governs commercial activities and bankruptcies, with the judiciary serving as the means to enforce property and contractual rights, usually through monetary judgments levied in the domestic currency.

-Firms may also bring commercial disputes before the Korean Commercial Arbitration Board (KCAB), the sole body in Korea authorized to settle disputes under the Korean Arbitration Act (KAA).
+As a signatory state to the New York Arbitration Convention, the ROK recognizes foreign arbitral awards.
+The ROK is also a signatory to the International Centre for Settlement of Investment Disputes (ICSID) Convention.
+Firms can also bring commercial disputes before the Korean Commercial Arbitration Board (KCAB), the sole body in Korea authorized to settle disputes under the Korean Arbitration Act (KAA).
 The KAA is modeled after the UNCITRAL model law.
-The KCAB also has an independent international branch solely committed to international arbitration cases and comprised of 515 arbitrators from 40 different countries as of May 2021.
+The KCAB also has an independent international branch solely committed to international arbitration cases.

 The Debtor Rehabilitation and Bankruptcy Act (DRBA) stipulates that bankruptcy is a court-managed liquidation procedure where both domestic and foreign entities are afforded equal treatment.
 The procedure commences after a filing by a debtor, creditor, or a group of creditors, and determination by the court that a company is bankrupt.
 The court designates a Custodial Committee to take an accounting of the debtor’s assets, claims, and contracts.
 The Custodial Committee may grant voting rights among creditors.
 Shareholders and contract holders may retain their rights and responsibilities based on shareholdings and contract terms.
 Debtors may be subject to arrest once a bankruptcy petition has been filed, even if the debtor has not been declared bankrupt.
 Individuals found guilty of negligent or false bankruptcy are subject to criminal penalties.
 The Seoul Bankruptcy Court (SBC) has nationwide jurisdiction to hear major bankruptcy or rehabilitation cases and to provide effective, specialized, and consistent guidance in bankruptcy proceedings.
 Any Korean company with debt equal to or above KRW 50 billion (about USD 41.8 million) and/or 300 or more creditors may file for bankruptcy rehabilitation with the SBC.
 Thirteen local district courts continue to oversee smaller bankruptcy cases in areas outside Seoul.